-- (A.) A conditional zoning application shall be considered only upon request of the owner of the affected property or a duly authorized representative of the property owner demonstrated by written, signed, and notarized documentation. - (B.) Before a public hearing may be held on a petition for a conditional zoning request, the petitioner must file in the planning office at least ten (10) days prior to the Planning Board meeting a written report of at least one community meeting held by the petitioner.
-Reasonable notice of such a meeting shall be sent by first class mail by the Development Administrator, or their designee, to all property owners within five hundred (500') feet of the subject parcel(s).
-The report shall include, among other things, a listing of these persons and organizations contacted about the meeting and the manner and date of contact, the date, time, and location of the meeting, a roster of the persons in attendance at the meeting, a summary of issues discussed at the meeting, and a description of any changes to the rezoning petition made by the petitioner as a result of the meeting.
-The adequacy of a meeting held, or report filed pursuant to this section shall be considered by the Town Council but shall not be subject to judicial review.
-(Amended September 23, 2019) - (C.) All standards and requirements of the corresponding Primary General Use District shall be met, except to the extent that the conditions imposed by the conditional zoning modify the general use standards.
-(Amended November 22, 2021) - (D.) No uses shall be permitted except those enumerated in the ordinance adopting the conditional zoning. - (E.) The conditions agreed upon pursuant to the Conditional Zoning approval shall be stated in the adopting ordinance and may limit the uses which are permitted on the property.
+- (A.) A conditional zoning application shall be considered only upon request of the owner of the affected property or a duly authorized representative of the property owner demonstrated by written, signed, and notarized documentation. - (B.) Before a public meeting may be held on a petition for a conditional zoning request, the petitioner must file in the planning office at least ten (10) days prior to the Planning Board meeting a written report of at least one community meeting held by the petitioner.
+(Amended August 8, 2022) - (C.) All standards and requirements of the corresponding Primary General Use shall be stated in the adopting ordinance and may limit the uses which are permitted on the property.
 By way of illustration and not limitation, conditions may specify location on the property of the proposed structure(s), the number of dwelling units, the location and extent of supporting facilities such as parking lots, driveways, and access streets, the location and extent of buffer areas and other special purpose areas, the timing of development, the height of structures, the location and extent of rights-of-way and other areas to be dedicated for public purposes, and other such lawful matters as may be identified as appropriate for the proposed development.